Best movies on Amazon Prime Video to watch now (October 2020) - TheNewsTrace

 Snowpiercer (2013)

-Director Bong-Joon Ho, who took house greatest image at this 12 months’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
-With humanity shut to extinction after environmental catastrophe, the few remaining survivors dwell on a practice divided by social class, the place the poorest on board are oppressed by the wealthy.
-Whereas not fairly as robust as his newer work, Snowpiercer is an exhilarating commentary on inequality with robust performances from Evans, Tilda Swinton and Octavia Spencer.
-The movie spawned a well-liked spin-off tv collection, which is offered to stream on Netflix.
+Director Bong-Joon Ho, who took dwelling greatest image at this 12 months’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
+With humanity shut to extinction after environmental catastrophe, the few remaining survivors stay on a practice divided by social class, the place the poorest on board are oppressed by the wealthy.
+Whereas not fairly as sturdy as his newer work, Snowpiercer is an exhilarating commentary on inequality with sturdy performances from Evans, Tilda Swinton and Octavia Spencer.
+The movie spawned a well-liked spin-off tv collection, which is on the market to stream on Netflix.
 Watch Snowpiercer on Amazon Prime Video

 Learn our full Snowpiercer evaluate